pranthiks/sendmail/README.md

 ## Known Issues

-* The file needs to be saved to the filesystem before you can use the "Send Email" command.
+* The file needs to be saved to the file system before you can use the "Send Email" command.

 ## Release Notes